Higher ABSD: S’pore citizens buying 2nd home to pay 20%, up from 17%; rate for foreigners doubles

 Based on 2022 data, the increases will affect about 10 per cent of residential property transactions.

-The rate for Singapore permanent residents (PRs) buying their second residential property will go up from 25 per cent to 30 per cent, and from 30 per cent to 35 per cent for third and subsequent properties.

-The highest increase will apply to foreigners buying any residential property, with the rate doubling from 30 per cent to 60 per cent.

-The statement said that while the earlier two rounds of cooling measures have had a moderating effect on the market, property prices showed “renewed signs of acceleration amid resilient demand” in the first quarter of 2023.
+This is the third round of cooling measures in the past 16 months.
+The Government said that while the earlier two rounds of measures in December 2021 and September 2022 have had a moderating effect on the market, property prices showed “renewed signs of acceleration amid resilient demand” in the first quarter of 2023.

 “Demand from locals purchasing homes for owner-occupation has been especially strong, and there has also been renewed interest from local and foreign investors in our residential property market.”